Watton, Norfolk: Landmarks

 Watton High Street contains a distinctive Clock Tower which was built in 1679 by wealthy local merchant Christopher Hey after the fire of 1674, with a bell designed to act like an alarm bell to surrounding villages.
 In 1827 a new clock was installed, and the tower cemented, and in 1935 the clock face was updated to celebrate the Silver Jubilee of King George V and Queen Mary.
 Following a leak and the clock failing in 2015, it underwent restoration in 2017.

 St Mary's Parish Church, at the end of Church Road to the north of the main road in Watton is dated to between 1100 and 1135 in the Norman and Gothic styles.
 It was originally dedicated to St Giles, but in the early 15th century it was rededicated to St Mary.
 In the 1840s it underwent significant alterations, with the aisles widened to accommodate up to 480 people.
 The six bells in the round tower were financed in 1899.
 In 2012 it was announced that the church was due to undergo a £500,000 refurbishment.

 Wayland Hall, also known as Watton Town Hall, is the local community meeting place: it was completed in 1853.

 Culture

 The Wayland Agricultural Show in western Watton is one of the oldest one-day agricultural shows in England, operational since at least 1880.
-The event features nationally rare livestock, cattle, pigs, sheep, fur, feather, many marquees and trade stands, displays of classic cars, vintage tractors, gun dogs, falconry and horse and carriage rides, and many equestrian events.
+The event features nationally rare livestock, cattle, pigs, sheep, fur, feather, many marquees and trade stands, displays of classic cars, vintage tractors, gun dogs, falconry and carriage rides, and many equestrian events.
 The event attracts up to 10,000 visitors annually.
 It was held in August, but in 2019 the organizers moved it to May Day weekend due to families often being away on holiday during August.

+Media

+Local news and television programmes are provided by BBC East and ITV Anglia.
+Television signals are received from the Tacolneston TV transmitter.
+Local radio stations are BBC Radio Norfolk, Heart East, and Greatest Hits Radio Norfolk & North Suffolk.
+The town's local newspaper is the Watton and Swaffham Times.